What is Pinch Off Voltage? Explained with Examples

 Now, let's understand actually what happens in the pinch-off region.
 In normal conditions, when the gate-to-source voltage(VGS) gets more and more negative the channel of the JFET becomes narrower.
 But in the case of the pinch-off region when the drain to source voltage is increasing the conductive channel also grows physically longer.
 So the internal resistance property tries to make the current flow constant even when the voltage is increasing.

 Pinch Off region happens in JFET(Junction Field Effect Transistor), and IGFET(Insulated Gate Field Effect Transistor).
 For a JFET transistor, Pinch Off referees a threshold voltage below which the transistor gets turned off.
-On the other hand, for an IGFET Transistor, The Pinch Off Voltage refers to a voltage at which channel pinching happens and the current flow gets saturated.
+On the other hand, for an IGFET Transistor, The pinch-off voltage refers to a voltage at which channel pinching happens and the current flow gets saturated.

 So don't confuse with different types of voltage such as,